 Glenfield Medical Centre remains open during all levels 1 to 4 as we are an essential business, and so will our local pharmacies.

-As of 7 July 2020, there is no evidence of community transmission of COVID-19 in New Zealand.
+As of 12 August 2020, there is evidence of community transmission of COVID-19 in New Zealand.
 For more details of the recent cases, please see Ministry of Health.

 For health advice regarding COVID-19, phone Healthline’s dedicated number 0800 358 5453.

 What is the novel coronavirus COVID-19 and what are the symptoms?

 Coronaviruses are a family of viruses that include the common cold, but also more serious ones like SARS and the new COVID-19.
 Symptoms of the new novel coronavirus COVID-19 include fever, runny nose, sore throat, coughing and shortness of breath.
 Severity can range from a mild sniffle, to more serious complications like pneumonia and sepsis.
 There are currently no specific treatment apart from supportive care and self isolation.

 How is it spread and what can I do to avoid getting COVID-19?